-Article XX.
+Article XXI.
 Traffic

-20.01.
+21.01.
 Driving violations.
-In the absence of an applicable tribal traffic code, the provisions of state traffic laws Michigan Motor Vehicle Code, P.A 1949, NO. 300, MCLA 750.1 to end, as amended from time to time, shall apply to the operation of motor vehicles within the Tribe's jurisdiction with the exception that any person found guilty of violating such laws shall, in lieu of the penalties provided under state law, as set forth in the Michigan Compiled Laws fine schedules, provided that, no fine shall exceed that authorized under the Indian Civil Rights Act, 25 U.S.C.
+In the absence of an applicable tribal traffic code, the provisions of state traffic laws Michigan Motor Vehicle Code, P.A 1949, No. 300, MCLA 257.1 to end (including the requirement to abstract or report the conviction to the appropriate authorities), as amended from time to time, shall apply to the operation of motor vehicles within the Tribe's jurisdiction with the exception that any person found guilty of violating such laws shall, in lieu of the penalties provided under state law, as set forth in the Michigan Compiled Laws fine schedules, provided that, no fine shall exceed that authorized under the Indian Civil Rights Act, 25 U.S.C.
 1301 et seq.